YEOWEIHNGWHYELAB/WHYELAB_GitHubProfile/README.md

 # WHYELAB_GitHubProfile

 ## About Me
 Hi there 👋!
-GitHub is the new Instagram/Facebook.
 I am currently studying at NUS Computer Engineering.
 I love to play around with Computers & Electronics.
 I am also very interested in the field of Artificial Intelligience and Software Engineering.
 I love to work on projects as a form of learning experience and a test for my programming literacy.
 I did most of these projects for fun.